quantcast/qfs/wiki/Administrator's-Guide.md

 1. Assign node IDs.
 The node ID must be non negative 63 bit integer.
 Initial set of nodes must have node with ID 0.
-The node with lowest ID is elected as a primary primary, the remaining active nodes are assigned backup status.
-Node's "primary order" (signed 32 bit signed integer) can be used to change primary election, the node with the smallest primary order becomes primary.
-Node's primary order takes precedence over node ID, node ID breaks tie in case when primary orders are equal.
+The node with lowest ID is elected as a primaryf.
+The remaining active nodes are assigned backup status.
+Node's "primary order" (32 bit signed integer) can be used to change primary election.
+The node with the smallest primary order becomes primary.
+Node's primary order takes precedence over node ID.
+The node ID breaks tie in case when primary orders are equal.
 In initial configuration all nodes primary order must be set to 0.
 Node primary order is VR configuration parameter, it can be changed with qfsadmin vr_reconfiguration command.